The Society of Folk Dance Historians (SFDH)

 The heel touch of bar 4 became a brush, "almost" touching the floor.

-Australian notes describe the dance as beginning on bar 7 [perhaps our mates down under don’t wait through the introduction?] and present Zajko Kokorajko as the original music.
+Notes from Australia describe the dance as beginning on bar 7 [perhaps our mates down under don’t wait through the introduction?] and present Zajko Kokorajko as the original music.
 Because of this, the pantomime shooting of the rabbit (a dancer wearing rabbit ears) by a hunter (a dancer carrying a stick to mimic a rifle) entered the otherwise hare-less dance.

 Formation: Men and women facing to R and CCW around a broken circle.
 Bend elbows to raise joined hands in front of shoulders.
 Free hands hold or twirl handkerchiefs.
 Note: men are told to dance broadly, strongly, and proudly while women are admonished to dance demurely.